Fellows Program

 Our Community

-Leaders in Tech Fellows is a curated community of founders and executives.
+Leaders in Tech Fellows is a curated community of founders and executives —one that continues to grow, connect, and support each other for a lifetime.
 Participants are nominated by a network of industry leaders and selected after a competitive application process.
 Fellows are placed in small cohorts of 13 participants.

 The program starts with a 4-day intensive in-person retreat, then continues throughout the year with learning groups that meet monthly (Zoom and in-person) to deepen and apply learnings.
 Participants engage in candid dialogue in a confidential setting facilitated professionally, where they can drop the “spin” and salesmanship and speak openly about their biggest challenges.
 In the process, participants forge deep relationships they can rely for the rest of their careers.